Skip to main content

 Supported versions

-Veracode has tested the following versions, but the integration might work with other versions.
+Veracode has tested the following versions, but the extension might work with other versions.

 Supported languages and frameworks

-Veracode has tested specific versions (if listed) of the following languages and frameworks, but the integration might work with other versions.
+Veracode has tested specific versions (if listed) of the following languages and frameworks, but the extension might work with other versions.

 About application packaging